Adroiti/docs-for-code-review-tools/RuboCop/Style-NonNilCheck.md

 ## Description

-This cop checks for non-nil checks, which are usually redundant.
+This rule checks for non-nil checks, which are usually redundant.
 Non-nil checks are allowed if they are the final nodes of predicate.

-### Example
+## Examples

 ```ruby
 # bad